Guantanamo Bay detention camp: Operating procedures

 The article was motivated by the need for the United States to deal with prominent confessions of war crimes obtained by Chinese interrogators during the Korean War.
-It was alleged at the time that American prisoners of war who had confessed had been "brainwashed".
-The allegation was taken seriously by the American military and it led them to develop a training program to counter the use of harsh methods used by an enemy interrogator.
+The report led the American military to develop a training program to counter the use of such methods used by an enemy interrogator.
 Almost all U.S. military personnel now receive Survival, Evasion, Resistance and Escape (SERE) training to resist interrogation.
-Central to this training program is the theoretical model of the "communist" interrogation methodology as presented by Mr. Biderman.
-In 2002, this training program was adopted as a source of interrogation techniques to be used in the newly declared "War on Terror".
-When it was adopted for use at the Guantánamo detention and interrogation facility the only change that was made to Biderman's Chart of Coercion was to change the title (originally called "Communist Coercive Methods for Eliciting Individual Compliance").
-The training document instructing on the use of these "coercive" methods was made public at a United States Senate Armed Services Committee hearing (17 June 2008) investigating how such tactics came to be employed.
-Col. Steven Kleinman, who was head of a team of SERE trainers, testified before the Senate committee that his team had been put under pressure to demonstrate the techniques on Iraqi prisoners and that they had been sent home after Kleinman had observed that the techniques were intended to be used as a "form of punishment for those who wouldn't cooperate", and put a stop to it.
+Central to this training program are the interrogation methods presented by Biderman.
+In 2002, this training program was adopted as a source of interrogation techniques to be used in the newly declared "war on terror".
+When it was adopted for use at the Guantánamo detention and interrogation facility the only change that was made to Biderman's Chart was to change the title (originally called "Communist Coercive Methods for Eliciting Individual Compliance").
+The training document was made public at a United States Senate Armed Services Committee hearing (17 June 2008) investigating how such tactics came to be employed.
+Col. Steven Kleinman, who was head of a team of SERE trainers, testified that his team had been put under pressure to demonstrate the techniques on Iraqi prisoners and that they had been sent home after Kleinman had observed that the techniques were intended to be used as a "form of punishment for those who wouldn't cooperate", and put a stop to it.
 Sen. Carl Levin (chairman of the Senate Armed Services Committee) was quoted after reviewing the evidence as saying: